 Prof. Shin-Ichiro Kawazu of Obihiro University of Agriculture and Veterinary Medicine in Hokkaido, Japan, presented studies on the development of Babesia parasites using gene manipulation and bioimaging analysis.
-The main goal of his Plasmodium and Babesia research is to understand the basic

-Carapreneurship in Bataan soon to boom with ALAB-Karbawan project

-By Chrissalyn Marcelo
+The main goal of his Plasmodium and Babesia research is to understand the basic To page 13 Carapreneurship in Bataan soon to boom with ALAB-Karbawan project By Chrissalyn Marcelo